Ddystopia/protocol/README.md

 - d: 4 bits for discriminant
 - p: 11 bits for payload size (valid range [1-1500])
-- s: 32 bits for transfer size in bytes n - 22 bytes for name (s in little endian)
+- s: 32 bits for transfer size in bytes
+- n: 22 bytes for name
+(s in little endian)

 | 0123456789abcdef | 0123456789abcdef |